Call for Session Proposals

 All presentations will be live and in-person.
 This will not be a hybrid conference.

-The 2024 UF Water Institute Symposium will feature two types of session formats, described below, to promote diverse presentation styles and to allow more attendees to present and share valuable insights, lessons learned and best practices.
+The 2026 UF Water Institute Symposium will offer two primary session formats, described below, to promote various presentation styles and to allow more attendees to present valuable insights, lessons learned, and best practices.
 All sessions are 90-minutes long.
 Please indicate your format preference when uploading your proposal.
 If you would like to format your session differently, please describe your session format in your proposal.

 Standard Format